oszuidwest/zwfm-liquidsoap/README.md

-The response contains the overall state (`ok`, `degraded`, or `down`), the active source and mode, readiness for every source, the silence-detection state, and the DAB+ and HLS output states.
+The response contains the overall state (`ok`, `degraded`, or `down`), the active source and mode, readiness for every source, the silence-detection state, and a `status` plus `detail` for the DAB+ and HLS outputs.
 Use the top-level `status` field for alerting.
 A switch to the emergency fallback or a degraded enabled output makes the overall state `degraded`; an unavailable radio source makes it `down`.
-The HTTP status code follows the overall state: `200 OK` for `ok` and `degraded`, `503 Service Unavailable` for `down`, so a monitor that only checks the status code alerts when the station is off air. `HEAD /status` returns the same status code without a body.
+The HTTP status code follows the overall state:
+`200 OK` for `ok` and `degraded`, `503 Service Unavailable` for `down`, so a monitor that only checks the status code alerts when the station is off air.

-The schema is stable so monitoring systems can map every field.
-The HLS object always contains `degraded_since`, `retry_at`, `retry_delay`, and `retry_in` as Unix timestamps or seconds; they are `0.0` unless HLS is degraded, so an alert does not need to parse the human-readable error text.
+`HEAD /status` returns the same status code without a body.

 ## Silence Detection